BayesWatch/reliable-train/research_log.md

 trained it should be able to represent any function that can be represented by a single fully connected 1x1 convolution.

+Also, realised that a good implementation of variational dropout in pytorch is extremely difficult, because it requires running *two* convolutions in parallel for every convolution you would do in a vanilla network.
+So, it may not even be worth porting it from tensorflow.
+It may be easier to just write a new training script in tensorflow.